bvm-org/bvm/README.md

     > After removing the `n` and `j` parameters from the current operand stack, rolls (or rotates or circular-shifts) the top `n` items on the current operand stack by `j` steps.
-Positive `j` indicates *upwards* (i.e. items are popped off the top of the stack and placed further down, so items below move up) motion, whilst negative `j` indicates *downwards* motion (i.e. items from lower down are removed and pushed onto the top of the stack, so items at the top of the stack move down).
+Positive `j` indicates *upwards* motion (i.e. items are popped off the top of the stack and placed further down, so items below move up), whilst negative `j` indicates *downwards* motion (i.e. items from lower down are removed and pushed onto the top of the stack, so items at the top of the stack move down).